spring-guides/gs-accessing-data-jpa/README.ftl.md

 Most of the content in `Application` sets up several beans to support Spring Data JPA and the sample:

  * The `dataSource()` method defines a `DataSource` bean, as an embedded database to which the objects are persisted.
- * The `entityManagerFactory()` method defines a `LocalContainerEntityManagerFactoryBean` that is ultimately used to create an `EntityManagerFactory` through which JPA operations will be performed.
-Note that its `packagesToScan` property is set to look for entities in the package named "hello".
+ * The `entityManagerFactory()` method defines a `LocalContainerEntityManagerFactoryBean` that is ultimately used to create `LocalContainerEntityManagerFactory` a bean that implements the `EntityManagerFactory` interface.
+It is the bean through which JPA operations will be performed.
+Note that this factory bean's `packagesToScan` property is set to look for entities in the package named "hello".
 This makes it possible to work with JPA without defining a "persistence.xml" file.
  * The `jpaVendorAdapter()` method defines a Hibernate-based JPA vendor adapter bean for use by the `EntityManagerFactory` bean.
  * The `transactionManager()` method defines a `JpaTransactionManager` bean for transactional persistence.

 Finally, `Application` includes a `main()` method that puts the `CustomerRepository` through a few tests.
 First, it fetches the `CustomerRepository` from the Spring application context.
 Then it saves a handful of `Customer` objects, demonstrating the `save()` method and setting up some data to work with.
 Next, it calls `findAll()` to fetch all `Customer` objects from the database.
 Then it calls `findOne()` to fetch a single `Customer` by its ID.
 Finally, it calls `findByLastName()` to find all customers whose last name is "Bauer".

-<@build_an_executable_jar_mainhead>
+<@build_an_executable_jar_mainhead/>

-<@build_an_executable_jar>
+<@build_an_executable_jar/>

 <@run_the_application/>